NTM-3D/mpv-android/README.md

 ## 3D Subtitles

 The player provides advanced controls for subtitles in 3D mode via the 3D settings dialog:
-- Text Subtitles: Rendered as custom stereo bitmaps with adjustable depth, position, and overall scale.
+- Text Subtitles: Rendered as custom stereo bitmaps with adjustable depth, position, size and color.
 - Image Subtitles (PGS, VobSub, DVD, etc.):
   - Pre-authored 3D: If the subtitle already contains stereo pairs, it is rendered natively with correct positioning.
   - Mono Duplication: If the subtitle is mono, it can be automatically duplicated into both eyes to match the current SBS/TAB packing.